 There’s some skepticism about major labels getting involved at the root core of the industry.
 Where some developers put music in their game because it increases the artistic quality of the product, others simply use it to promote their title, which is why Jason Derulo was dismally employed to introduce Just Dance 3 to consumers at last year’s international gaming conference, E3.
 But when it’s done right, these games help sketch out the music taste of gamers, which is especially helpful for the hardcore elite who refuse to leave their console each time there’s an opportunity to gain double XP when playing online.

-I discovered some of my favorite bands through games like Tony Hawk’s, Dave Mirra Freestyle BMX and GTA.
+I discovered some of my favourite bands through games like Tony Hawk’s, Dave Mirra Freestyle BMX and GTA.
 Listening to AFI’s All Hallows EP takes me back to playing Tony Hawk’s Pro Skater 3, completing the Foundry level on 100% for the first time.
 Most recently, the tragic passing of Dave Mirra saw me taking to YouTube playlists as I repeatedly played “What I Got” by Sublime.
 When I heard the news, it felt like a huge blow had been dealt to my childhood.
 I spent a portion of my life playing Dave Mirra Freestyle BMX, and owe my discovery of bands such as Pennywise, Sublime and Deftones to the game, as well as countless others.

 The influence of these soundtracks hasn’t just affected gamers, either.
 In a way, these games have the power to shape the music tastes of a generation, and birth entirely new sounds through their influence.
 From grime to hip-hop, you can’t count the number of musicians who cite Playstation’s Music 2000 as their gateway into production.
 Bands such as The Reign of Kindo and BadBadNotGood are covering their favorite video game tracks, too.
 And increasingly, there are tours celebrating the music of video games like Pokemon, where full orchestras play the tracks out live.